Zgorzelec: 20th century

+In the wake of German defeat, operation groups arrived in the town on 10 to 12 May 1945 on the right Oder bank of Görlitz to secure Polish takeover of the town district.
+Polish administration was officially implemented on 21 May.
+On 2 June 1945, Polish military closed the bridge in Görlitz to block Germans from returning to their homes in Silesia.
+Early in the morning on 21 June, the Polish ordered the Germans to leave their homes on the eastern part of Görlitz.

-The establishment of the Oder-Neisse line as the Polish-East German border divided Görlitz (lying on the Lusatian Neisse) between the two countries.
-The German part retained the name Görlitz, while the Polish part became Zgorzelec.
-The German and Sorbian population was expelled from Zgorzelec.
-New Polish and Greek settlers arrived in the town.
-The Treaty of Zgorzelec, between Poland and East Germany, was signed in the city's community center in 1950.
+The Potsdam Conference confirmed Polish rule and henceforth, the Oder-Neisse line as the Polish-East German border divided Görlitz (lying on the Lusatian Neisse) between the two countries.
+The German part retained the name Görlitz, while the Polish part was initially known by its other historic Polish name Zgorzelice, later changed to the also historic name Zgorzelec.
+Polish and Greek settlers arrived in the town.
+Zgorzelec had a difficult start as a Polish town because almost all of the infrastructure facilities were located in the part remaining German.
+The Treaty of Zgorzelec, between Poland and East Germany, was signed in the town's community center in 1950.

 Starting in 1948, some 10,000 Greek refugees of the Greek Civil War, mainly communist partisans, were allowed into Poland and settled mainly in Zgorzelec.
 There were Greek schools, a Greek retirement home, and even a factory reserved for Greek employees.
 The majority of these refugees later returned to Greece, but a part remains to this day (see Greeks in Poland).
 The Greek community of Zgorzelec was instrumental in the building of The Orthodox Church of Saints Constantine and Helen in 2002.
 Since 1999, an annual international Greek Song Festival has been held in Zgorzelec.

 In 1972, the Polish-East German border was opened for visa-free travel, resulting in intense movement between Zgorzelec and Görlitz, which lasted until 1980, when East Germany unilaterally closed the border due to anti-communist protests and the emergence of the Solidarity movement in Poland.
 Until 1975 Zgorzelec was administratively located in the Wrocław (Lower Silesian) Voivodeship, and in 1975–1998 it was located in the Jelenia Góra Voivodeship.